Java client for QuestDB

 • decimalColumn(name, Decimal256) or decimalColumn(name, CharSequence)

-The server also accepts GEOHASH and DATE on ingress, but the Java client does not yet expose sender methods for them.
-IPv4 and BINARY are not supported for ingestion on either the client or the server.
+DATE is accepted on ingress server-side but the Java client does not yet expose a dateColumn() setter.
 All types are readable on the egress side.

 4. Call at(Instant), at(long, ChronoUnit), or atNow() to finalize the row.